dvreeze/mdbexample/README.md

 hardly used anymore.

-One final remark about annotation-based transaction management: annotations can be hard to reason about in that annotation processing is explicit to the annotated code itself, and the scope of an annotation (such as a "transaction annotation") may not be obvious from the code.
-With many annotations in a Jakarta EE context, it is easy to exhaust the *annotation complexity budget*.
+One final remark about annotation-based transaction management: annotations can be hard to reason about in that annotation processing is implicit and external to the annotated code itself, and the scope of an annotation (such as a "transaction annotation") may not be obvious from the code.
+With typically many annotations in a Jakarta EE context, it is easy to exhaust the *annotation complexity budget*.
 That's why I am personally not a big fan of Lombok annotations (in an already annotation-rich environment).